-Ruth Keating has a broad practice across all areas of Chambers’ specialisms, with a particular interest in commercial, public and regulatory law, environmental law and civil liability.
+Ruth Keating has a broad practice across all areas of Chambers’ specialisms, with a particular interest in commercial, energy and construction disputes, environmental law, public law and civil liability.

 Before coming to the Bar, Ruth was a research assistant at the Law Commission of England & Wales.
 She worked on the event fees in leasehold property project and on proposals for the 13th Programme of Law Reform.
-Prior to her time at the Law Commission she was an associate at Ci (which runs some of the largest global technology conferences including Web Summit, Collision, RISE, MoneyConf, SURGE and founders).
+Prior to her time at the Law Commission she was an associate at Ci, a company which organises global technology conferences.

-While at the Supreme Court as a Judicial Assistant Ruth assisted with several cases relating to commercial and construction law.
-Those cases included Sveriges Angfartygs Assurans Forening (The Swedish Club) and others v Connect Shipping Inc and another UKSC 29, Wells v Devani UKSC 4, S Franses Ltd v The Cavendish Hotel (London) Ltd UKSC 62, X v Kuoni Travel Ltd UKSC 37, Volcafe Ltd and others v Compania Sud Americana De Vapores SA UKSC 61, Travelers Insurance Company Ltd v XYZ (UKSC 2018/0117), Computer Associates (UK) Ltd v The Software Incubator Ltd (UKSC 2018/0090) and Frederick and others v Positive Solutions (Financial Services) Ltd (UKSC 2018/0067).
+While at the Supreme Court as a Judicial Assistant Ruth assisted with several cases relating to commercial, energy and construction law.
+Those cases included Sveriges Angfartygs Assurans Forening (The Swedish Club) and others v Connect Shipping Inc and another UKSC 29, Wells v Devani UKSC 4, S Franses Ltd v The Cavendish Hotel (London) Ltd UKSC 62, X v Kuoni Travel Ltd UKSC 37, Volcafe Ltd and others v Compania Sud Americana De Vapores SA UKSC 61, Travelers Insurance Company Ltd v XYZ UKSC 48, Computer Associates (UK) Ltd v The Software Incubator Ltd (UKSC 2018/0090) and Frederick and others v Positive Solutions (Financial Services) Ltd (UKSC 2018/0067).

 Ruth has a keen interest in environmental law and is an editor of the Sweet & Maxwell Environmental Law Bulletins.

-Ruth has gained experience in this area during pupillage and in practice, examples of which include:
+Ruth has gained experience in this area during pupilage and in practice, examples of which include:

 Ruth is also a member of the Environmental Law Foundation, through which she provides pro bono assistance on environmental matters.

-Relevant cases she assisted in at the Supreme Court include R (on the application of Lancashire County Council); R (on the application of NHS Property Services Ltd) (UKSC 2018/0094/UKSC 2018/0109), The Manchester Ship Canal Company Ltd v Vauxhall Motors Ltd (Formerly General Motors UK Ltd) (UKSC 2018/0116), Nominees Ltd (formerly Rotrust Nominees Ltd) v Hautford Ltd (a company registered in the British Virgin Islands) (UKSC 2018/0098), R (on the application of Newby Foods Ltd) v Food Standards Agency UKSC 18 and London Borough of Lambeth v Secretary of State for Housing, Communities and Local Government and others UKSC 33.
+Relevant cases she assisted in at the Supreme Court include R (on the application of Lancashire County Council); R (on the application of NHS Property Services Ltd) UKSC 58, The Manchester Ship Canal Company Ltd v Vauxhall Motors Ltd (Formerly General Motors UK Ltd) UKSC 46, Nominees Ltd (formerly Rotrust Nominees Ltd) v Hautford Ltd (a company registered in the British Virgin Islands) UKSC 47, R (on the application of Newby Foods Ltd) v Food Standards Agency UKSC 18 and London Borough of Lambeth v Secretary of State for Housing, Communities and Local Government and others UKSC 33.